possible3656/Trivia/README.md

 we are using volley because
 Volley offers the following benefits:

-Automatic scheduling of network requests.
+/nAutomatic scheduling of network requests.
 Multiple concurrent network connections.
 Transparent disk and memory response caching with standard HTTP cache coherence.
 Support for request prioritization.